TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

 :file:`typo3conf/LocalConfiguration.php`.)

 .. figure:: ../../Images/Upgrade-Wizard.png
+   :class: with-shadow
+   :alt: Upgrade wizard

-   :alt: The Upgrade Wizard in the Install Tool.
+   The Upgrade Wizard in the Install Tool.

 TYPO3 provides an upgrade wizard for easy upgrading.
 Go to the "Upgrade Wizard" section and take a look at the different wizards